What is CBTE?

 Competency-based theological education (CBTE) grew out of a need to re-think pastoral training.
 Pastors were being prepared for vocational ministry in a primarily academic setting, and upon graduation, students were proficient at writing papers and exams, but not always ready or equipped for success in the field.

-Recognized as an innovator in CBTE, Northwest Baptist Seminary (NBS) received an ATS Educational Models and Practices Innovation Grant for the purpose of sharing ideas and learnings with other theological institutions to help establish and sustain CBTE practices within the broad world of theological education.
-Through this grant, NBS committed to:
+Recognized as an innovator in CBTE, Northwest Baptist Seminary (NBS) received an ATS Educational Models and Practices Innovation Grant to host the first International Conference on Competency-Based Theological Education (CBTE 2018).
+This conference, hosted in November 2018, sought to share ideas and learnings with other theological institutions to help establish and sustain CBTE practices within the broader world of theological education.